 - Why is that your goal?

 For example, if you are trying to lose weight, that is your what.
 Why?
-Because you want to be healthy for the long term, but for the mid-term you want to be fit and have a summer body you are proud of.
+Because you want to be healthy for the long term, but for the mid-term you want to be fit and feel great about yourself.
 Lastly, what tools do you need?
-A healthier diet and increased activity, move more and eat less.
+A healthier diet and increased activity, basically move more and eat less.
 Remember to be realistic.

 What are your resolutions this year?
 We would love to hear them in the comments.

 - New Year’s Resolutions You’ll Want to Keep

 - 5 New Year’s Resolutions You Can Really Achieve

 - Your 5-Step Plan to Get Organized and Healthy

 Photo credit: steve cole images